Pong: Development and history

 In August 1972, Bushnell and Alcorn installed the Pong prototype at a local bar, Andy Capp's Tavern.
-They selected the bar because of their good working relation with the bar's owner and manager, Bill Gaddis; Atari supplied pinball machines to Gaddis.
+They selected the bar because of their good working relationship with the bar's owner and manager, Bill Gaddis; Atari supplied pinball machines to Gaddis.
 Bushnell and Alcorn placed the prototype on one of the tables near the other entertainment machines: a jukebox, pinball machines, and Computer Space.
 The game was well received the first night and its popularity continued to grow over the next one and a half weeks.
 Bushnell then went on a business trip to Chicago to demonstrate Pong to executives at Bally and Midway Manufacturing; he intended to use Pong to fulfill his contract with Bally.
 A few days later, the prototype began exhibiting technical issues and Gaddis contacted Alcorn to fix it.
 Upon inspecting the machine, Alcorn discovered that the problem was due to the coin mechanism overflowing with quarters.